Pro Bono

 We defend children in high conflict custody and domestic violence cases.

-Attorney Ciara L. Rogers serves as the director of the Stubbs Bankruptcy Clinic at Campbell University School of Law.
+Partner Ciara L. Rogers serves as the director of the Stubbs Bankruptcy Clinic at Campbell University School of Law.